ekmwest/ekmwest-site/src/the-inverse-perception-equality.md

 Or does it?

 What *would* it have looked like if it was the other way around?
-What would it have looked like if earth was spinning around the sun?
+What would it have looked like if our planet was spinning around the sun?

 Does it look like that other train is moving — or does it look like it's *your* train that's moving?
 What exactly is your perception telling you?